 A conventional mortgage conforms to loan limits, down payment requirements, borrower income requirements, debt-to-income ratios, and other underwriting guidelines established by Fannie Mae and Freddie Mac.
 Fannie Mae and Freddie Mae purchase mortgages that meet these limits, thereby creating additional funding lenders can use to make new mortgage.

-Note: There are 2 types of Conventional Loans, conforming and non-conforming (also know as Jumbo Loans).
+Note: There are 2 types of Conventional Loans, conforming and non-conforming (also known as Jumbo Loans).

 The Federal Housing Finance Agency, which now sets the loan limits, also created higher loan limits for areas of the country designated as “high-cost areas.”
 There are high-cost areas in all regions of the country except the Midwest.